lhmson/SuperSelfPlus/README.md

 ### Progress

-Now I am not working on building and maintaining this project.
-If there comes error when setting up, try to fix it.
-You can feel free to clone and develop.
-Should anything wrong happen to Firebase, create a new Cloudstore DB and edit the config file in firebase folder.
+We are publishing this app to Google Store.
+After that, we will continue to develop more features.

 ### Suggestion
-Some examples of functions to implement, these are plans of us and you to extend the app
+Some examples of functions to implement, these are plans of us
-- Scale number of users while keeping the stability of the app (now up to 100)
+- Scale number of users while keeping the stability of the app
 - Optimize memory and execution time of functions
 - Message among users (like Messenger)
-- More elements and maps
+- Build web and sync among platform
-- Ranking system, friends,...
-- More items for database
-- Report user stories
-- Users can post articles through censorship
-- Comments, number of likes

 - and many aspects to generate

+- SCIENTIFIC RESEARCH:
+	- Build a recommendation system based on user profile
+	- Integrate AI for handling user interaction, calculate and generate remarks
+	- Integrate data analysis to improve UX
+	- Study algorithms for optimizing links in networks
+	- Get data from application like Apple watch or Google Fit

 ## License